Table of Contents

 • --tear-down Stops provisioned server targets after the run completes.

-• --summary-json Writes a machine-readable run summary JSON file.
+• --summary-json Writes a machine-readable run summary using schema v0.9.testing-run-summary.v1.

 • --output quiet|summary|failures|raw Controls run output shape.